If you are a physician who would like to explore the numerous non-clinical opportunities open to you, this is the conference for you.

 • Networking at provided breakfast, lunch, and breaks each day as well as the Saturday evening reception.

-• The opportunity to meet one-on-one with employers, speakers, mentors, and recruiters.
+• The opportunity to meet with employers, speakers, mentors, and recruiters.

 • A detailed and informative course book.